haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/create_test/new_test.md

 #### Usage {#ext-usage}

-This approach is useful when the Magento functionality was extended.
-For example, the minor changes were made in the existing functionality of a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.
+This approach is useful when the Magento functionality was extended. 例如， the minor changes were made in the existing functionality of a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.
 Also you can extend an out-of-the-box test to extend the current test coverage if the target functionality is not completely covered by the out-of-the-box test.

 Example use cases: